MarieRaasch/biol217/readme.md

 bowtie2 --very-fast -x contigs.anvio.fa.index -1 ../2_fastp/BGR_130708_mapped_R1_clean.fastq.gz -2 ../2_fastp/BGR_130708_mapped_R2_clean.fastq.gz -S BGR_130708.sam
 ```

+--very-fast bowtie runs in very fast but less accurate end-to-end mode
+-x index files with the contigs from the step before, give it the prefix name of the files (the part that comes before the dot)

+-1 R1 fasta file containing the raw reads after fastp processing
+-2 R2 fasta file containing the raw reads after fastp processing
+-S name of the output file, don't forget the .sam part!

-The output will be a sequence mapping file (SAM) with the .sam extension and which we convert to binary alignment and map (BAM) file with the .bam extension using samtools with the following loop
+The output will be a sequence mapping file (SAM) with the .sam extension and which we convert to binary alignment and map (BAM) file with the .bam extension using samtools with the following loop:

-### SAMtools
+SAMtools

 ```
 module load samtools